CloudVE/cloudbridge/docs/index.rst

 =======================================

 cloudbridge provides a layer of abstraction over different cloud providers.
-It's a straightfoward implementation of the `bridge pattern`_.
+It's a straightforward implementation of the `bridge pattern`_.

 Usage example
 ~~~~~~~~~~~~~